Iowa City Municipal Airport: Procedures, frequencies, and operations

 The Iowa City CTAF and UNICOM are on a combined frequency of 122.80.
 The airfield does have a ASOS Weather System installed on site (Located in the center of the field), which can be reached 24/7 on frequency 128.075 or by calling 319-339-9491.
 Runway 25 is the designated calm wind runway, and has a 806 ft displaced threshold.
 Both Runway 25 and Runway 30 have published RNAV instrument approaches, however no instrument approaches are available for Runways 7 or 12.
 No ILS/LOC approaches are available at IOW, and there are no plans at time of writing to install such a system.
 Runway 7/25 features PAPI pilot-controlled approach lighting as well as REIL lighting.
 All active runways have medium intensity edge lighting, which is also pilot controlled (via 122.8).

 Runways 25 and 30 are designated as left traffic pattern (TPA 1700 MSL), while Runways 12 and 7 have right traffic patterns to avoid overflight of the city.
 Fixed wing aircraft should caution that Runway 18/36 is inactive, and can only be used for helicopter operations.
 Runway 18/36 has not been maintained for well over a decade, and does have large sections of concrete removed.

 Aircraft landing at Iowa City should caution medical helicopter operations 1 mile north of the airport at the University of Iowa.

-History

-Iowa City’s Municipal Airport – which opened in 1918 – is the oldest airstrip west of the Mississippi River that's still in its original location – with many of the early pioneers of flight landing here – including Wiley Post, Jack Knight, Charles Lindbergh, and Will Rogers.

-Excitement about air travel grew exponentially following Thomas Scott Baldwin’s October 13, 1910 flight over Iowa City, and it's been suggested that – between 1910 and 1911 – some 46 flights were made around Iowa by 23 different aviators.
-In Iowa City, an open plot of farm land – a cow pasture owned by W.J.
-Benjamin – was becoming a popular landing spot for any young soul who was brave enough to take a bi-plane up into the sky.
-Benjamin's land was popular for local pilots, because – unlike much of Iowa City – it was flat as a pancake, and clear of trees and obstructions.